-If you are living at home, a Therapeutic Behavioral Services staff person can work one-to-one with you to reduce severe behavior problems to try to keep you from needing to go to a higher level of care, such as a group home for children-and young people under the age of 21 with very serious emotional problems.
+If you are living at home, a Therapeutic Behavioral Services staff person can work oneto-one with you to reduce severe behavior problems to try to keep you from needing to go to a higher level of care, such as a group home for children-and young people under the age of 21 with very serious emotional problems.

-If you are living in a group home for children and young people under the age of 21 with very serious emotional problems, a Therapeutic Behavioral Services staff person can work with you so you may be able to move to a lower level of care, such as a foster home or back home.
+If you are living in a group home for children and young people under the age of 21 with very serious emotional problems, a Therapeutic Behavioral Services staff person can work with you so you may be able to move to a family based setting, such as a foster home or back home.